Development tracking for competitive athletes

 Pattern

-When pressure arrives on the wall, the first touch still gets rushed.
-The issue is not effort; it is scanning before the puck arrives.
+When the tempo rises, the player still rushes the first action.
+The issue is not effort; it is preparation before the moment arrives.

 Player cue